All articles

 If you're learning French, you've almost certainly used Google Translate.
 It's fast, free, and available everywhere.
 But if you've ever pasted a French sentence into it and walked away still not understanding why the sentence was constructed that way, you've hit its core limitation.

-Apprendr and Google Translate are both translation tools.
-But they're built for fundamentally different purposes — and choosing the wrong one for the wrong job will slow your French progress.
+Google Translate is a translation tool.
+Apprendr is a personalized French learning system.
+They can both help you understand text, but they are built for fundamentally different purposes — and choosing the wrong one for the wrong job will slow your French progress.

 What Google Translate is designed for